 Some people might like this kind of information to be displayed on one program, while others like me, visit one of those sites.
 If you’re the type that enjoys the option of it all to be given to you, then here’s what’s inside Affiliate Titan 2.0:

-A breakdown of what’s inside this software program:
+A breakdown of what’s inside Affiliate Titan:

 Launch Pulse Software:

-This software displays released and pending products to be pushed onto the JvZoo market as well as other networks.
+This software displays released and pending products to be pushed onto the JVZoo market as well as other networks.
 It is frankly a great place to get product launch jacking ideas:

 First we have the date which shows when it was released.
 In this case, a negative number means it’s been out for so and so days.
 In the case of the first product ($2k CB), it’s been out 5 days.